klausman/armapadocs/content/mission_making/simpler_assigngear/index.md

 method: editing that nested data structure quickly becomes unwieldy, unless we just want to delete a few mags or change something obvious.

 But it doesn't matter much: we can save loadouts in the ACE arsenal, and the string we have here happens to be *exactly* what we want to use in `assignGear`.
-In the usual script (`f\assignGear\f_assignGar_nato.sqf` if we're playing as BLUFOR), we pick the role we want to change, e.g.
+In the simple script (`f\assignGear_simple\f_assignGar_nato.sqf` if we're playing as BLUFOR), we pick the role we want to change, e.g. `co`, `dc`, or `m`, and delete everything between the curly braces, so it looks like
-`co`, `dc`, or `m`, and delete everything between the curly braces, so it looks like this:
+this:

 ```
     case co: